surftrips.co

 Frequently asked

-St Mikes is a mixed break suited for intermediate to advanced surfers.
+St Mikes is a mixed bottom, long walling right-hand sand-over-rock point, break suited for intermediate through advanced surfers.

 St Mikes